-John has received the highest rankings from Chambers & Partners’ Chambers USA (Band 1) for Energy: Electricity (Transactional) for energy transactional work for several years (2010-2017).
-He recently was selected as a Law360 MVP for transactional work in the electric power area, one of only five attorneys nationwide to be designated.
+John has received the highest rankings from Chambers & Partners’ Chambers USA (Band 1) for Energy: Electricity (Transactional) for energy transactional work for several years (2010-2018).
+He was selected as a 2016 Law360 MVP for transactional work in the electric power area, one of only five attorneys nationwide to be designated.
 He often serves as speaker at the annual SNL/Platts Utility Mergers & Acquisitions Symposium, as well as other energy industry conferences and seminars.

 Recent Notable Matters

 Great Plains Energy Incorporated — revised stock-for-stock merger of equals transaction with Westar Energy, Inc., creating a company with a combined equity value of approximately $14 billion, and with nearly 13,000 MW of generation capacity and more than 51,000 miles of distribution lines

 Talen Energy Corporation — $1.175 billion acquisition of MACH Gen, LLC, the holding company of three natural gas-fired power plants located in New York, Massachusetts and Arizona with a total capacity of over 2,500 MW